AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * Project
 * Task
 * Issue
-* Goal&#42;
+* Goal*
-* Result&#42;
+* Result*
-* Activity&#42;
+* Activity*

-  &#42;Goals, results, and activities are only available if your company purchased Workfront Goals.&nbsp;For information about Workfront Goals, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).
+  *Goals, results, and activities are only available if your company purchased Workfront Goals.
+For information about Workfront Goals, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).

+* Initiative**
+* Scenario**
+* Plan**

+  Initiatives, scenarios, and plans are available only if your company purchased the Workfront Scenario Planner.
+For information about the Scenario Planner, see [Get started with the Scenario Planner](../../../scenario-planner/get-started-with-scenario-planning.md).

+* Campaigns

+  Campaigns are available when you participate in the Campaigns beta program.
+The functionality described here might not be fully available yet.
+For more information about current available features and how to enroll, see [Campaigns beta](../../../product-announcements/betas/campaign-object-beta.md.).

-For example, if the larger amount of work in your organization is known as a 'Campaign', you can replace the name 'Project' with 'Campaign'.
-Your Workfront interface shows 'Campaign' instead of 'Project' everywhere where the name 'Project' would appear.
+For example, if the larger amount of work in your organization is known as a 'Engagement', you can replace the name 'Project' with 'Engagement'.
+Your Workfront interface shows 'Engagement' instead of 'Project' everywhere where the name 'Project' would appear.

 For more information about how you can customize object names using Layout Templates, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).